Raj-Lab-UCSF/Brainframe_old/README.md

 - `bgcolor`: Image background color.
 Options are 'k', 'w', 'other' (which produces gray).
 Human & mouse defaults are 'k'.

-- `savenclose`: Binary flag indicating whether the user wants images of on axis views saved and the GUI to close (value = 1), or whether the user wants to open the GUI (value = 0).
+- `savenclose`: Binary flag indicating whether the user wants to have on-axis view saved image files (savenclose = 1) with no open MATLAB figure interface or whether the user wants to open the MATLAB figure interface to further interact with or customize their image (savenclose = 0).
 Mouse and human defaults are both 0.

 - `img_labels`: Your desired filename, as a string, if savenclose == 1.
 Default is 'yourfilename'.
 You can also specify a full filepath.